erikvanmechelen/wind/manuscript/28openings.md

 Like France and England, Germany will have to take a stance with regard to Belgium's future.
 With France, Burgundy will likely be discussed.
 With Russia, Sweden and the Baltic.

 BEYOND 1902

 To be at the helm of Germany is an exciting treat for most keen diplomats.
 You begin the game with the all important center: Munich.
 Routes to strong mid-game position are several, through Scandinavia, across the North Sea to England, and even into the heart of France.
 Keep the East balanced long enough and when you turn your sights in that direction, the remaining powers may not be able to stop your advance.

-FREDERICO’S CHOICE
+ERIK’S CHOICE

-One of Frederico's favorite continuations of the Danish Blitzkrieg was the Jutland Gambit:
+One of my favorite continuations of the Danish Blitzkrieg is the Jutland Gambit:

 F Den-SKA
 A Kie-Den